If you’re just starting to learn how to code, you don’t have to invest a fortune in getting a good laptop for programming.

-The truth is that, unless you’re also looking to play the latest games on your laptop during your coding breaks, you will be able to find some very good options since a dedicated graphics card is not mandatory.
-If your only goal is to learn to code and write your own software, then you’ll be able to buy a great laptop for a very low price, without trading away performance.
+The truth is that, unless you’re also looking to play the latest games on your laptop during your coding breaks, you will be able to find some very good options out there.

 Please note: Our blog gets commissions for purchases made through links in this article.

 |i5-1035G1 CPU, 8GB RAM, 512GB SSD, 15.6″ Display, Ergonomic Keyboard (no dedicated GPU)|

 |i7-1065G7 CPU, 16GB RAM, 512GB SSD, 15.6″ Display, HD-only, no dedicated GPU|

 |AMD Ryzen 7 4800H CPU, 16GB RAM, GeForce GTX 1660Ti GPU, 512GB SSD, 15.6″ Display (144Hz refresh rate)|

 |i7-10750H CPU, 16GB RAM, GeForce RTX 2060 GPU, 512GB SSD, 15.6″ Display (144Hz refresh rate)|

 |i7-10750H CPU, 16GB RAM, GeForce GTX 1660Ti GPU, 12GB SSD, 17.3″ Display (144Hz refresh rate)|

 Now, if you want to find out more about each of the products listed above, read on!
 We consider these the best cheap laptops to learn programming and we’re listing them from the least to the most expensive at the moment of writing this article.